jtlabsio/clouddns/README.md

     record: myip.example.com.  # Replace with the record you want to update (be sure there is a . at the end of the record)
   ```

-1. Build the Docker image:
+Step 2.
+Build the Docker image:

   ```bash
   make docker